appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Stateless authentication tokens shall have an expiration time within 24 hours of being issued.
+1. Non-revocable stateless authentication tokens shall have an expiration time within 24 hours of being issued.

 *L2*
-1. Stateless authentication tokens shall have an expiration time within 24 hours of being issued.
+1. Non-revocable stateless authentication tokens shall have an expiration time within 24 hours of being issued.

 ---